LISP - Overview

 It provides an object-oriented condition system.

-It provides complete I/O library.
+It provides a complete I/O library.

 It provides extensive control structures.